Prayer: Hinduism

 Hinduism has incorporated many kinds of prayer (Sanskrit: prārthanā), from fire-based rituals to philosophical musings.
 While chanting involves 'by dictum' recitation of timeless verses or verses with timings and notations, dhyanam involves deep meditation (however short or long) on the preferred deity/God.
-Again the object to which prayers are offered could be a persons referred as devtas, trinity or incarnation of either devtas or trinity or simply plain formless meditation as practiced by the ancient sages.
-These prayers can be directed to fulfilling personal needs or deep spiritual enlightenment, and also for the benefit of others.
+These prayers can be directed to fulfilling personal needs or liberation, and also for the benefit of others.
 Ritual invocation was part and parcel of the Vedic religion and as such permeated their sacred texts.
 Indeed, the highest sacred texts of the Hindus, the Vedas, are a large collection of mantras and prayer rituals.
-Classical Hinduism came to focus on extolling a single supreme force, Brahman, that is made manifest in several lower forms as the familiar gods of the Hindu pantheon.
 Hindus in India have numerous devotional movements.
+Again, the object to which prayers are offered varies: it could be a persons referred as devatas, trinity or incarnation of either devtas or trinity or simply plain formless meditation as practiced by the ancient sages.
 Hindus may pray to the highest absolute God Brahman, or more commonly to its three manifestations, a creator god called Brahma, a preserver god called Vishnu and a destroyer god (so that the creation cycle can start afresh) Shiva, and at the next level to Vishnu's avatars (earthly appearances) Rama and Krishna or to many other male or female deities.
 Typically, Hindus pray with their hands (the palms) joined in pranam.
-The hand gesture is similar to the popular Indian greeting namaste.